Axion2077/ZigDocRedef/docs/syntax.md

 variables and constants will be explained later.
 There are multiple types of Assignment Operators, I will go through all of them before explaing the other types of operators.

-# Operator: Plain Assignment
+# Operator: Assignment: Plain
 This is reserved soley for the ```=``` operator.
 Simply used to define that something is equal to something else.

-# Operator: Normal Arithmetic Assignment
+# Operator: Assignment: Normal Arithmetic
 These are just simplifications of typical Assignments that include arithmetical operations.
 They are written like `var1` `operator` `is equal to` `var2` These are the logical equivalent of `var1` `is equal to` `var1` `operator` `var2`